wp-plugins/wp-fastest-cache/readme.txt

 == Changelog ==

-= 0.8.2.4 =
-* rewrite rule issue has been solved
-* to remove empty chars from url()
-* to add media type for inline css after minify

 = 0.8.2.3 =
 * to support setting hour and minute as a 0
 * to fix server time NaN